nathaneltitane/dextop/README.md

 Logging out by pressing Ctrl+D or by typing `'logout'` or `'exit'``will automatically stop the vnc session and exit the proot container back to the Termux shell.

-To stop the vnc server and halt the display output, type `'vnc-stop'`.
+To stop the vnc server and halt the display output, type `'vnc-session -x'`.
-To start the vnc server and restart the display output, type `'vnc-start'`.
+To start the vnc server and restart the display output, type `'vnc-session -o'`.

 ### Reports: